Hungarian language: Vocabulary

 Words for elementary kinship and nature are more Ugric, less r-Turkic and less Slavic.
-Agricultural words are about 50% r-Turkic and 50% Slavic; pastoral terms are more r-Turkic, less Ugric and less Slavic.
+Words related to agriculture are about 50% r-Turkic and 50% Slavic; pastoral terms are more r-Turkic, less Ugric and less Slavic.
 Finally, Christian and state terminology is more Slavic and less r-Turkic.
-The Slavic is most probably proto-Slovakian and/or -Slovenian.
+The Slavic is most probably proto-Slovakian or proto-Slovenian.
 This is easily understood in the Uralic paradigm, proto-Magyars were first similar to Ob-Ugors, who were mainly hunters, fishers and gatherers, but with some horses too.
 Then they accultured to Bulgarian r-Turks, so the older layer of agriculture words (wine, beer, wheat, barley etc.) are purely r-Turkic, and many terms of statesmanship and religion were, too.

 Except for a few Latin and Greek loanwords, these differences are unnoticed even by native speakers; the words have been entirely adopted into the Hungarian lexicon.
-There are an increasing number of English loanwords, especially in technical fields.
+There are an increasing number of English loanwords, especially in technical fields and slang as well.

-Another source differs in that loanwords in Hungarian are held to constitute about 45% of bases in the language.
-Although the lexical fraction of native words in Hungarian is 55%, their use accounts for 88.4% of all words used (the fraction of loanwords used being just 11.6%).
-Therefore, the history of Hungarian has come, especially since the 19th century, to favor neologisms from original bases, whilst still having developed as many terms from neighboring languages in the lexicon.
+Calculating the percentile fractions of the origins of various words within a language is an essentially meaningless and impossible exercise.
+There is no definite set number of words within a language that can be tallied up, and other factors like the frequency of use and dialectal differences also affect the end result.
+An approximate estimate of the number of foreign loanwords in Hungarian can be established, as well as the general frequency of their usage.